lrfinotti/MusicalSystems/README.md

 The output is too long to be displayed here, but it gives a series of columns, with the prime form of the set class on top, and the elements in the class below it.

-We can also break the result in smaller number of colums:
+We can also break the result in smaller number of columns:

 ```sage
 ce.print_col(ncol=6)